Solonarv/perfect-flow/README.md

 This will set up the Haskell compiler toolchain (warning: takes a while!), and then compile the project.

+## How to run the game

-To run the game, simply run the following command:
+After installing the game (see above), simply run the following command:

     perfect-flow <level-file>